Taran05/CSCI-5709-Grp-10/README.md

 Upon successful login, the user will be granted access to their account, and a session will be created to keep them authenticated during their visit to the platform.
 Additionally, the use of tokens (e.g., JSON Web Tokens) may be considered for handling stateless authentication.

 ### Task 3: Account Settings/Profile Editing
+1. The user navigates to the profile settings page.
+2. The user selects the option to edit their profile.
+3. The system displays the user's current profile information.
+4. The user makes the desired changes, such as updating their name, contact details, or profile picture.
+5. The user saves the changes.
+6. The system validates the updated information.
+7. The system updates the user's profile with the new data if the information is valid.
+8. The user's profile is now updated with the edited information.

 This task focuses on providing users with the ability to edit their profile information and customize their accounts according to their preferences.
 Users will have access to an "Account Settings" section where they can modify various fields, including: